 You will be relieved to learn that natural hair products that are sulfate-free work just as well as those that contain SLS.
 As a matter of fact, your hair will be softer, smoother, and healthier when using shampoos made with natural cleansers.

 There are safe cleansing ingredients that work well on hair.
-Sugar or glucose based surfactants cleanse without stripping or causing irritation.
+Sugar or glucose-based surfactants cleanse without stripping or causing irritation.
 Look for shampoos made with decyl glucoside and laurel glucoside.

 If you’ve been taking good care of your hair and are still seeing dryness, frizziness, or scalp irritation, it could be due to these synthetic ingredients.
-Fortunately, sulfate-free shampoos are on the rise, becoming more popular & more available then ever before.
+Fortunately, sulfate-free shampoos are on the rise, becoming more popular & more available than ever before.
 You’ll be amazed how well your hair behaves once you go sulfate-free.

 Comments will be approved before showing up.